Sapansathawara/simple_ecommerce_in_php/README.md

-# Simple E-Commerce Website in php
+# Simple E-Commerce Website in PHP

 This e-commerce project is built entirely using PHP, encompassing both front-end and back-end functionalities.
 It took approximately 15 to 18 days to complete, focusing on delivering a robust platform for online shopping.